-A New Beginning isn’t as much as a reboot to the series people hoped it to be.
+A New Beginning isn’t as much of a reboot to the series people hoped it to be.
 But a film that took what made the first film so great and repackaged it.
-The film just like the first film was a murder mystery.
-We didn’t know who or why kids were being killed in the original film.
+The movie, just like the first film, was a murder mystery.
+We didn’t know who was murdering or why kids were being killed in the original movie.
 This film did the same.
-Both killers were motivated by neglect and the ensuing death of their kid.
-The film lost its way with becoming a straight-up slasher film.
+Both killers were motivated by neglect and the subsequent death of their children.
+The film lost its way by becoming a straight-up slasher film in later films.
 With A New Beginning, the ship was righted, docked, and everyone had a blast.

 Is this the best film or near the best film in the series?
 LOL, of course not.
 We all love Jason.
 We love the mindless killings.
 However, this film was the purest sequel to the type of film that started the franchise.
 More so than Part 2 was.
 It deserves so much more, and at least to me, it is a film that deserves praise.
 It is more of a reimage than the 2009 reboot.
 So at least consider this opinion when you say this film is one of the worst.
 Because it isn’t true, check out this film.
 It deserves another viewing because Roy is a badass.